bojanb12/Data-Engineering-Analythics-Formula-1-Pipeline/README.md

 - **Kafka:** Handles real-time data streaming between various stages of the ETL process.
 - **Docker Services:** These services, defined in `docker-compose.yml`, ensure that all components (Airflow, PostgreSQL, Kafka, etc.) are correctly configured and can communicate efficiently.

 The `docker-compose.yml` file specifies the setup and dependencies of each service.
-For example, the PostgreSQL database for Airflow is initialized with a user and database named 'airflow', while the source database is set up to be populated with initial tables from an SQL script upon starting&#8203;:citation[oaicite:0]{index=0}&#8203;.
+For example, the PostgreSQL database for Airflow is initialized with a user and database named 'airflow', while the source database is set up to be populated with initial tables from an SQL script upon starting.

+### ETL Process

+The ETL process is automated using Apache Airflow, which schedules and manages data workflows.
+Key components include:

+- **Data Extraction:** Pulling raw data from various sources.
+- **Data Transformation:** Using custom Python operators within Airflow to clean, transform, and prepare the data.
+- **Data Loading:** Ingesting the transformed data into the star schema in the database.
+- **Real-Time Streaming:** Implementing Kafka to handle data streaming, ensuring that data is processed in real-time.

 ![ETL Process](https://github.com/bojanb12/Data-Engineering-Analythics-Formula-1-Pipeline/blob/main/Readme/csv_pipeline.png)